 Instructions

-- Add remaining amount of cheese.
+- Add the remaining cheese.
 Stir and blend until the cheese has the texture of honey.
-Before serving add some fresh cracked black pepper and 1-ounce cherry-flavored liqueur like Kirshwasser (optional).

-- Serve with crusty bread, raw broccoli flowerettes, raw baby-cut carrots, or anything else you might like to dip.
+- Serve with crusty bread, raw broccoli florets, raw baby carrots, apple slices, or anything else you might like to dip in cheese fondue.

 Hi,